Children with Special Health Care Needs

 About

 Children and youth with special health care needs have or are at increased risk for chronic physical, behavioral, developmental, or emotional conditions.
-VCHIP works to engage health care providers, patients and stakeholders, and policy makers to improve systems to support the unique needs of this population of children, youth and families.
+VCHIP works to engage health care providers, patients and collaborators, and policy makers to improve systems to support the unique needs of this population of children, youth and families.

 By engaging health care teams within the University of Vermont’s Children’s Specialty Center, our work supports quality improvement efforts to address the broad needs faced by children with chronic illness, facilitate and coordinate timely access to needed care, and ultimately improve child health outcomes while reducing health care costs.
 We also have efforts focused on care coordination for children with health complexities and transitions from pediatric to adult-focused care.